 After a quick jail stint on a gun charge, Alamo met and married Edith Opal Horn, another Jewish transplant from the South.
 She thereafter became known as Susan Alamo.

 Together, the Alamos apparently experienced a sudden and potent religious conversion (Tony later explained that Jesus came to him during a meeting at a Beverly Hills investment firm).
 In 1969, they established the Alamo Christian Foundation in Hollywood.

-As with many new Christian organizations of that era, the Alamo church attracted hippies and “Jesus Freaks,” and they focused on ministry among disaffected youths and charitable works in inner-city Los Angeles.
+As with many new Christian organizations of that era, the Alamo church attracted addicts, hippies, and “Jesus Freaks,” and they focused on ministry among disaffected youths and charitable works in inner-city Los Angeles.

 However, Alamo also rapidly developed a rather fiery worldview from which he essentially never wavered.
-The Southern Poverty Law Center, which in 2007 defined the Alamo organization as a “cult,” went on to sum it up thusly:
+The Southern Poverty Law Center, which in 2007 defined the Alamo organization as a “hate group” and a “cult,” went on to sum it up thusly:

 “His dogma included blaming the Catholic Church for everything from communism and Nazism to the Jonestown massacre.
 He compared the Vatican to a prostitute.
 He also ranted about gays and the government.”

 In addition, Alamo warned that the apocalypse was at hand — nonstop.
 As usual, he pinned the blame on the Vatican, which he further described as the source of “narcotics, prostitution, pornography, booze, and the black market — every filthy thing.”

 In 1975, the Alamo Christian Foundation moved to Susan’s hometown of Alma, Arkansas.
 There, the founders ran the operation from a mansion on a sprawling compound that included a signature heart-shaped pool.